 Spring Equinox FAQs

 Astronomically speaking, the first day of spring is marked by the spring equinox, which falls on March 19, 20, or 21 every year.
-The equinox happens at the same moment worldwide, though our clock times reflect a different time zone.
+The equinox happens at the same moment worldwide, although our clock times reflect a different time zone.
 And, as mentioned above, this date only signals spring’s beginning in the Northern Hemisphere; it announces fall’s arrival in the Southern Hemisphere.

 Meteorologically speaking, the official first day of spring is March 1 (and the last is May 31).
 Weather scientists divide the year into quarters to make it easier to compare seasonal and monthly statistics from one year to the next.
 The meteorological seasons are based on annual temperature cycles rather than on the position of Earth in relation to the Sun, and they more closely follow the Gregorian calendar.
 Using the dates of the astronomical equinoxes and solstices for the seasons would present a statistical problem, as these dates can vary slightly each year.

 Q: According to folklore, you can stand a raw egg on its end on the equinox.
 Is this true?

 Folklore or not, this egg trick sounded like fun to us.
 One spring, a few minutes before the vernal equinox, several Almanac editors tried this trick.
-For a full workday, 17 out of 24 eggs stood standing.
+For a full workday, 17 out of 24 eggs stood on end.
 Three days later, we tried this trick again and found similar results.
-Perhaps 3 days after the equinox was still too near.
+Perhaps three days after the equinox was still too near.
 Perhaps the equinox has nothing to do with it.
 Perhaps we just don’t like to take ourselves too seriously!